stevenbryen/lambda-layers-sample/README.md

 `aws lambda list-functions`

 The function does not require any payload or event, so we can leave that parameter for now.
 If testing in the AWS Console, you may need to create a test-event.
-You can create any event, the function does not use it.
+You can create any event, the function will ignore it.

 The function will output "Sucessfully Completed" into the output.txt file if it is successful.
-This is a basic example so the data from AWS Rekognition is only written to the console log.
+In this basic example, data from AWS Rekognition is only written to the logs.
 You can view the logs in the AWS CloudWatch Logs Console or from within the Functions Console if testing there.

 If using the cli to invoke the function, by specifying the *--log-type* parameter, the command also requests the tail end of the log produced by the function.
 The log data in the response is base64-encoded.
 Use the base64 program to decode the log.